-Republic have the 'fight and grit' to beat Canada
+Republic have 'fight and grit' to beat Canada

 "We are definitely going to look to do that in the next game."

-Farrelly, who was a key whistleblower in the NWSL abuse allegations in 2021, returned to football earlier this year after almost eight years away.
+Farrelly, who was a key whistleblower in the NWSL abuse allegations in 2021, returned to football earlier this year after almost eight years without playing.

-The USA-born midfielder made her Irish debut in April against her home country, and was named to start in Thursday's historic World Cup opener in Sydney.
+The USA-born midfielder made her Ireland debut in April against her home country, and was named to start in Thursday's historic World Cup opening-day game in Sydney.

 "It was surreal, it almost felt like a movie a little bit," Farrelly said of her World Cup experience.